Cover photo from Cynthia Sciberras, Yoga Portraiture – Beach photos from Prue Dudley

 Marianna: Βecause of the hard times in the ashtanga yoga world right now, do you have an advice to give to the practitioners?

 Monica: I think that wherever you are with your practice before you raise your arms above your head and take the first move, ekam, to actually be with your hands on your heart where the Divine dwells within you, your personal aboard to make that connection and to begin to develop that relationship.

-Because one of the things Ι recognised very early in my life is that you come into this world alone, yes there is your family and you make friends and you maybe have a partner and so on, but in some ways we are always that isolated individual.
-And when you live it’s the same, nobody can come with you to make it easier, and if you have this knowledge of who you really are, then you realise that you are never on your own, that you and everything is one.
+Because one of the things Ι recognized very early in my life is that you come into this world alone, yes there is your family and you make friends and you maybe have a partner and so on, but in some ways, we are always that isolated individual.
+And when you live it’s the same, nobody can come with you to make it easier, and if you have this knowledge of who you really are, then you realize that you are never on your own, that you and everything is one.